Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “That article alone brings our business over 10,000 visitors a month, every month, of free, targeted traffic,” Young summarizes.

-Anthony Martin explains why this pillar page example works so well: “For starters, the page ranks highly for a variety of keywords so it drives a lot of organic traffic.
+Anthony Martin explains why his pillar page titled 12 Best Burial and Final Expense Insurance Companies In 2021 works so well: “For starters, the page ranks highly for a variety of keywords so it drives a lot of organic traffic.
 It’s also frequently visited by other users who landed on the site via other landing pages from organic search.”

 Martin continues: “Due to its in-depth content, users tend to love it because it addresses virtually every question they would have.
 I know this because it boasts a much higher time on page compared to other non-pillar posts.
 In addition, it has a lower bounce rate.”